What Is a Stockout? Causes, Costs, Impact & Prevention

 Check Your Data

-With all of your tools, tech, and integrations in place, you’ll have ample information about your business to understand how inventory flows from supplier to you to your customers.
+With all of your tools, tech, and integrations in place, you’ll have ample information about your business to understand how inventory flows from suppliers to you to your customers.
 Make it a point to regularly check in on your retail analytics—specifically inventory data—to understand what’s going on.
 You can also use this information to more effectively perform demand forecasting, which can help you optimize inventory levels to mitigate both stockouts and overstocks.

 Some metrics and reports you’ll want to pay extra attention to include: